Distinguishing Black Holes and Neutron Stars via Optical Images Illuminated by Thick Accretion Disks: Conclusions

 The numerical results exhibit an overall structure similar to that seen in the EHT observational images.
 All models show an outer bright ring and an inner region of reduced intensity, with the outer bright ring corresponding to the higher order image.
 An increase in the polytropic index $N$ enlarges the size of the higher order image, while having only a limited effect on its shape.
 As the observer inclination angle $\theta_o$ increases, the obscuration of the neutron star silhouette by radiation outside the equatorial plane becomes progressively stronger, and this effect is more pronounced in the anisotropic radiation case.
 Compared with the black hole shadow, under the same parameter configuration, the neutron star has a larger higher order image and a more extended inner region of reduced intensity, whereas the higher order image of the black hole is more readily distinguishable.
 At large observer inclination angles, the inner low intensity regions of both objects become obscured and split into upper and lower parts.

-The study of neutron star optical images in the presence of geometrically thick accretion disks provides a new basis for distinguishing neutron stars from black holes in high resolution astronomical observations.
-Although the RIAF model can capture the radiative properties of the accretion flow reasonably well, it does not yet incorporate the full GRMHD processes and still has certain limitations in polarized imaging.
-In future work, we will adopt more realistic accretion flow models and explore a wider range of equations of state to further deepen our understanding of the physical properties of compact objects.
+The study of neutron star optical images in the presence of geometrically thick accretion disks provides a new basis for distinguishing neutron stars from black holes in high-resolution astronomical observations.
+This work adopts a polytropic equation of state to simplify numerical solutions and imaging calculations, but the framework is based on numerical solutions of the stellar structure and the matching of the exterior metric, and can be straightforwardly extended to more realistic neutron star models.
+By incorporating the corresponding equations of state of these models into the current framework and generating the required interior structure data via interpolation or fitting, one can perform ray-tracing and radiative transfer calculations to produce the resulting images.